Moddable-OpenSource/moddable/documentation/devices/zephyr.md

 <a id="new-board"></a>
 ## Adding a new board

 Zephyr supports hundreds of development boards.
+The Moddable SDK includes support for some of them.

 To add new board to Moddable: